Netflix/vizceral/README.md

 This component can take multiple traffic graphs and will generate a 'global' graph showing all incoming traffic into each of the 'regions', with support for cross-region traffic.

 ## Using
-If you are using either [React](https://facebook.github.io/react/) or [web components](http://webcomponents.org/), there are some helper modules to get started easier:
+If you are using either [React](https://facebook.github.io/react/) or [web components](http://webcomponents.org/), there are some helper modules that make it easier to get started:
 * React: https://github.com/Netflix/vizceral-react
 * Web Components: https://github.com/Netflix/vizceral-component

 Otherwise, to integrate it from scratch:

 1. Add vizceral to package.json

     ```js